 Its mild flesh lends itself to a variety of uses and seasoning possibilities.
 Chayote can be eaten raw, too, and peeling is generally not required.
 When eaten raw, chayote is often added to salads and salsas to provide a crisp, apple-like crunch.
 Chayote can also be marinated lightly with citrus juice and salt for a simple snack.

 When cooked, chayote is treated very similarly to summer squash, and it is a suitable substitute for summer squash in most recipes.
 Chayote can be added to casseroles, dressings, prepared au gratin, boiled, mashed, baked, pickled, fried, sautéed, or stuffed.
 On menus in the southern U.S., you might see it stuffed with shrimp or oyster dressing as a popular dish, particularly in the fall and winter months.

 Although not as popular as the fruit, the root and leaves of this plant are also edible.
 The root can be prepared in a similar manner to potatoes and the leaves can be cooked like mustard or collard greens.

 Across the southern United States, chayote can be purchased in most markets during the winter months; supplies during the rest of the year may vary.
 In other areas of the country, the availability of chayote may be limited to specialty grocers and markets, particularly those specializing in Mexican or Central American products.

 When purchasing chayote, look for fruit that is firm to the touch and has smooth, bright skin.
 Deep wrinkles or furrows are normal on the surface of chayote.
 The skin should not be loose or excessively wrinkled.

-After purchasing, chayote should be stored in the refrigerator, lightly wrapped for up to four weeks, depending on the freshness at the time of purchase.
-Sliced or cut chayote should be stored in the refrigerator in an air-tight container and used within three to five days.
+After purchasing chayote, it should be lightly wrapped and stored in the refrigerator for up to a month, depending on the freshness at the time of purchase.
+Sliced or cut chayote should be stored in the refrigerator in an airtight container and used within three to five days.